echo-lab/collab-playlist/README.md

 4. Run `npm i -g typescript` if not installed already.
 (Use sudo if necessary).

 ## How to create production build
-1. In the root directory, run `tsc`.
+1. In the root directory, run `npm run build`.
 The output will be in `build/`.
 2. In the `client/` directory, run `npm run build`.
 The output will be in `client/build/`.